finos/symphony-bdk-java/README.md

 >Sorry, I could not understand

+## Testing events

+Similarly to commands, Symphony Bot SDK offers a sample code for event handling.
+When a user is added to a room with the bot, it sends a greeting message mentioning that person:

+> Hello, **John Doe**

 ## Testing notifications

-The application delivers all support to receive notifications from external systems by exposing an endpoint and offering mechanisms to process incoming requests, the notification interceptors.
+Symphony Bot SDK delivers all support to receive notifications from external systems by exposing an endpoint and offering mechanisms to process incoming requests, the notification interceptors.

-A sample notification interceptor is shipped with the application.
+A sample notification interceptor is shipped with the SDK.
 It simply forwards any JSON payload received by the notification endpoint to the Symphony chat specified in URL path.

 To test it follow the instructions of the create notification command.
 Once the POST request comes in, the JSON payload is printed in the specified Symphony room: